Gay Byrne: Early life

-Byrne attended Rialto National School (since closed) and a number of other schools for short periods.
+Byrne attended Rialto National School (since closed) and several other schools for short periods.
 Subsequently, he was educated by the Irish Christian Brothers at Synge Street CBS.
 He and two classmates bought a jazz record when Byrne was fourteen years old in January 1948, at a time when Radio Éireann refused to play it because of its "licentious" content.
 In December 2009, Byrne returned to his old primary school on Synge Street to launch an online children's book club, and read an extract from Marita Conlon-McKenna's storybook In Deep Dark Wood.
 In 2009, whilst celebrating the 250th anniversary of Guinness, he revealed that he had once tried unsuccessfully to earn a job in the brewery near his childhood home.

 When he was young, Byrne was inspired by the broadcaster Eamonn Andrews, who had a successful career on British television, and "wanted to be what he was".
 Andrews was friendly with Byrne's eldest brother.
 In 1958, he moved over to broadcasting when he became a presenter on Radio Éireann.
 He also worked with Granada Television and the BBC in England.
-At Granada, Byrne became the first person to introduce the Beatles on television when they made their small-screen debut on local news programme People and Places.
+At Granada, Byrne became the first person to introduce the Beatles on television when they made their small-screen debut on a local news programme People and Places.
 In 1961, Telefís Éireann (later Radio Telefís Éireann and now Raidió Teilifís Éireann) was set up.
 Byrne finally worked exclusively for the new Irish service after 1969.
 He introduced many popular programmes, with his most popular and successful programme being The Late Late Show.